 Botta was born in Mendrisio, Switzerland.
 He designed his first building at age 16, a two-family house at Morbio Superiore in Ticino.
 After an apprenticeship with the architectural firm of Carloni and Camenisch in Lugano, he first attended the Art College in Milan and then studied at the University Institute of Architecture in Venice.
-During Venice he worked for Le Corbusier and Louis Kahn and received his professional degree in 1969.
-His solo practice started in 1970 in Lugano, building single-family houses all over the world.
-In 1996 he founded the new academy of architecture in Ticino.
-His work achieved international renown and multiple important awards.
-In North Carolina, he designed the Bechtler Art Museum in Charlotte, below.
+During his time in Venice he worked for Le Corbusier and Louis Kahn.
+He received his professional degree in 1969.
+His solo practice started in 1970 in Lugano, building single-family houses.
+In 1996 he founded an academy of architecture in Ticino.
+Biography adapted from Wikipedia and Botta's website.

-1963 - aka House for a Parish Priest, Via Laveggio / Piazza Maraini, Genestrerio, Switzerland.
-Designed witih Tita Carloni.
-Commissioned 1961.
+1963 - The House for a Parish Priest, Via Laveggio / Piazza Maraini, Genestrerio, Switzerland.
+Designed with Tita Carloni.
+Commissioned in 1961.
 Bottom photos by Larry Speck.

 1973 – The Carlo and Leontina Bianchi House, Via Forneggie, Riva San Vitale, Switzerland.
-Bottom photos by Larry Speck; rest by Jan-Richard Kikkert.
+Top photo by Larry Speck; rest by Jan-Richard Kikkert.
 Commissioned in 1971.

 Year unknown - House at Riva San Vitale, Ticino, Switzerland.

 1975 - House in Maggia, Switzerland.
 Botta designed a Modern church in the small town, too.

 1976 - House in Ligornetto, Switzerland.
 Commissioned in 1975.
 Designed with Martin Boesch.

 1979 - The Casa Sampietro, Via Arbostra 29, Pregassona, Switzerland.
 Designed with Rudy Hunziker.